MuhammadYossry/a8s-agents-go/hub/README.md

 # AgentsHub - Agent Registry and Distribution System

-AgentsHub is a lightweight registry system for managing and distributing AI agent configurations(Agentfile), similar to how container registries works for container images(Dockerfile).
-It provides a simple way to store, version, and retrieve agent configurations through both an HTTP API and CLI tool.
+AgentsHub is a lightweight registry system for managing and distributing AI agent definition(Agentfile), similar to how container registries works for container images(think of the popular Dockerfile).
+It provides a simple way to store, version, and retrieve agent definition through both an HTTP API and CLI tool.

 ## Features

 - Push and pull agent configuration files
-- Version control for agent configurations
+- Version control for agents definitions
 - Simple HTTP API for integration
 - Command-line interface (CLI) for easy management
 - In-memory storage (with extensible storage backend)